vedikas77/Project-Let-s-Code/README.md

-# Project-Let-s-Code
+# LETSCODE

-Let's Code is a web-based coding platform developed using PHP, HTML, and JavaScript that enables users to learn, write, and execute code in different programming languages through an interactive interface.
+LETSCODE is a web-based coding platform that allows users to practice and execute code online.

+## Features
+- User authentication (login/register)
+- Code execution system
+- Multiple programming languages support
+- Simple and interactive UI

+## Technologies Used
+- PHP
+- HTML/CSS
+- JavaScript

+## How to Run
+- Install XAMPP or any PHP server
+- Place project in htdocs
+- Run on localhost